 Let’s first take a look at the robots file for the site.
 If you are ever having trouble with pages being indexed in search or not showing up, this is the first thing you should look at.
 The robots file is typically located at the root domain or www.example.com/robots.txt.

 The above is what the file looks like.
 As it is configured for Saul’s site, all robots are disallowed from crawling the services directory.
-The rest of the site however is fair game.
+The rest of the site, however, is fair game.
 In general, if there are no directories that you don’t want search engines crawling, you can allow all of them.
-Note that bots are under no obligation to obey the robots file but most major search companies do.
+Note that bots are under no obligation to obey the robots file, but most major search companies do.

-Sitemaps give search engines a road map to how a site is laid out.
+Sitemaps give search engines a road map of how a site is laid out.
 Submitting a sitemap to search engines helps them identify pages more quickly and easily.
 An xml sitemap should be well-formed and should contain all the URLs (pages) of your website.

 In Saul’s case, there is a lot of content being overlooked by search engines.
-All the video, flash banners at the top of the screen, images and other elements are completely invisible to search.
+All the video, flash banners at the top of the screen, images, and other elements are completely invisible to search.
 To his credit, he does have alt and title attributes filled out.

 Here is the site in all its glory.

-You can use free tools like Google’s Page Speed Insights to find out how fast your pages are and to get tips on how to improve them.
+You can use free tools like Google’s Page Speed Insights to find out how fast your pages are and get tips on how to improve them.

 Even though your robots file is in order, you should check to see how many indexed pages a site has in search.
 If there are none and your robots file is fine, that could be an indication of a deeper or more serious problem.

 You can search for indexed pages by using the site:operator in the Google search engine.
 Doing this, we can see that Saul has nine indexed pages (which is pretty much all the site has), so it looks good.